NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Restore.md

 # NuGet Package Restore

+> **Important**: Nuget Automatic Package Restore has changed in Nuget 2.7+.
+Do not mix 'old' and new methods for automatic package restoration.
+For more information, see Common Issues with Automatic Package Restore, below.

 Many developers like to omit binaries from their source control repository.
 This can be beneficial in multiple ways:

 1. Distributed version control systems (DVCS) include every version of every file within the repository, and binary files that are updated frequently can lead to significant repository bloat and more time required to clone the repository.